 The New York State Division of Veteran's Affairs, Bureau of Veteran's Education approves Davis for the training of veterans.
-The Director of Financial Aid is the Certifying Official for the College.
+The director of financial aid is the certifying official for Davis College.
 Veterans must meet the General Requirements for admission to Davis College and follow the Application Procedure for Regular Admission outlined below.